Universal Studios Orlando brought a little extra magic to the Wizarding World of Harry Potter.

 On June 13, the theme park introduced its new ride, Hagrid’s Magical Creatures Motorbike Adventure.
 If you follow Universal, I’m sure you are aware that they have been hyping this ride up for some time now.
 As with any time something is largely promoted, guests begin to wonder, Can it live up to the hype?

 I found myself asking this same question, but on opening day the public answered with a resounding YES!
 On it’s first day in operation, the ride was flooded with muggles that were willing to wait +10 hours for the magical adventure.
 Despite waiting in the heat and humidity, the general consensus is that it was worth the extended wait.

-I was dying to see how a ride could be worth all the trouble, so Timothy and I hopped in our car and took a spontaneous trip to Orlando.
+I was dying to see how a ride could be worth all the trouble, so we hopped in our car and took a spontaneous trip to Orlando.
 We made our game plan and crossed our fingers.

 5:30am: Head to Universal!

 We hoped to be one of the first people in line, and left our hotel before sunrise.
 Embarrassing confession: In the excitement of the morning, we forgot our Universal passes at the hotel!
 We had to turn around once we got there, and I can assure you I did not think this was funny at the time(pre-coffee).
 Despite our hiccup, we ended up at the Universal entrance at 6:51am.

 The park itself was not set to open until 9:00am, so we joined all the fellow potterheads in line.